Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

 You may also have to enable `Load on startup` under `Plugin load settings`.
 The Unity editor will have to be restarted for this to take effect.

 #### My Quest `.apk` doesn't have hand tracking!
-Starting the app gives a “Switch to Controllers” prompt.
+Starting the app gives a "Switch to Controllers" prompt.

 In the headset itself, be sure you have hand tracking enabled in your settings, under **Hands and Controllers**.

-In Unity, make sure your Oculus project settings don’t have **Hand Tracking Support** set to `Controllers Only`.
+In Unity, make sure your Oculus project settings don't have **Hand Tracking Support** set to `Controllers Only`.
 Setting it to `Hands Only` is recommended.
 These settings can be found on the main `OVRManager` component in the scene or under `Assets/Oculus/OculusProjectConfig.asset`.

 #### An error occurred while resolving packages: . . . com.contactci.unity has invalid dependencies or related test packages: com.ultraleap.tracking (dependency): Package [com.ultraleap.tracking@5.11.0] cannot be found